stjordanis/DarkTorch/README.md

 ```bash
 sudo nvidia-docker run -it --shm-size=4g --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" -v /tmp/.X11-unix:/tmp/.X11-unix:rw -p 8097:8097  -p 3122:22 -p 7842:7842 -p 8787:8787 -p 8786:8786 -p 8788:8788 -p 8888:8888 -p 5000:5000 -v ~/dev/:/root/sharedfolder -v ~/dev/.torch/models/:/root/.cache/torch/checkpoints/ cuda10-trt  bash
 ```
-We assume that the PyTorch models are mapped externally to docker via the `-v` command and reside here: `~/dev/.torch/models/`.
-You can ammend that to reflect teh settings in your environment.
+We assume that the PyTorch models are *mapped externally* to docker via the `-v` command and reside here: `~/dev/.torch/models/`.
+You can ammend that path to reflect the settings in your environment.

 ## Starting the server
 Execute the following command and wait a few seconds for the initialization of the classifiers: